 Students learn best when they attend school on ab regular basis.
-We do understand that there may be times where students cannot be at school for a variety of reasons.
-Families are encouraged to try to have their children attend school daily and to contact the school and your child's teacher(s) if they will be away.
+We do understand that there may be times when students cannot be at school for a variety of reasons.
+Families are encouraged to try to have their children attend school daily and to contact the school and your child's teacher(s) if they are away.